 As with any felony, these charges should be taken very seriously, as they can pose minimum terms of imprisonment, lengthy driver’s license suspension or revocation, years of probation, a loss of civil rights, and the many long-term challenges that come with having a felony on one’s criminal record.
 Felonies are the most serious offense level in Texas.

-Texas Felony DWI Penalties
+Felony DWI Texas Penalties

 While first and second DWI offenses are misdemeanors, a third DWI offense is a felony.

-A conviction for a third DWI carries the following:
+In Texas, a conviction for a third DWI carries the following: